HERE'S WHY THE COASTAL GRANDMOTHER AESTHETIC IS JUST WHAT WE NEED NOW...

 If you’re not familiar with the term, you might well be asking, do I need to live near the sea and be an actual Grandma?
 No and no… and not to state the obvious, there was an acknowledgment of relief on my behalf when it comes to the part about being a Grandma.

 If you missed my excited spamming via Stories and are as yet unfamiliar with the term - it’s an escape aesthetic, born of clips shared by TikTok influencer Lex Nicoletta.
-Ironically, I imagine Nicoletta is young enough to be my daughter and therefore some way off this midlife phenomenon, but she makes the valid point that us Nancy Meyers movie fans who yearn for all the beach house vibes are in fact, Coastal Grandmothers.
+Ironically, I imagine Nicoletta is young enough to be my daughter and therefore some way off this midlife phenomenon, but she makes the valid point that us Nancy Meyers movie fans who yearn for all the cosy interiors and beach house vibes are in fact, Coastal Grandmothers.
 As is generally the case with something spewed forth via TikTok, the movement has rapidly grown internet legs and the general consensus is that you don’t have to take it all literally.
 It’s a bit of joyous fun to lighten the mood and aspiring to such a vibe appears to be symptomatic of the times we live in.

 Seeking cosy comfort?
 Who isn’t after the last two years?
 Well look no further than Meryl Streep’s baker, Jane Adler in It’s Complicated, taking the time to prepare and cook a meal - whether it’s to be eaten alone at the kitchen counter, enjoyed with girlfriends over wine or served on a farmhouse table to children returning to the nest.